plantevolution/protocols/SSCP_protocol.md

 ## Asymetric PCR

-It is very useful to do asymetric PCR so that only one DNA strand is visible on the gel instead of two.
-See the following reference for more details.
+It is very useful to do asymetric PCR (Rodríguez et al. 2011) so that only one DNA strand is visible on the gel instead of two.
+The idea is to first do a standard PCR and check the amplification on gel.
+Then another PCR, identical to the first except for the addition of a single primer, is done using 1 µL of the first PCR as template.
+5 µL of this asymetric PCR can be run on a gel to confirm proper amplification.

 ## References